-Sexual orientation is the preferred term used to describe a pattern of emotional, romantic and sexual attraction to men, women, or both (or neither).
+Sexual orientation is the preferred term used to describe a pattern of emotional, romantic and sexual attraction to another person.

 Sexual orientation discrimination involves adverse treatment of a person (an applicant, employee, or student) because of that person's sexual orientation (gay, lesbian, bisexual); because that person is perceived to be gay, lesbian or bisexual; or because that person is associated with persons who are gay, lesbian or bisexual.

-If you believe you have been subjected to sexual orientation discrimination or have witnessed sexual orientation discrimination, please contact the EOO office at (913) 588-8011, or click here to file a complalint online.
+If you believe you have been subjected to sexual orientation discrimination or have witnessed sexual orientation discrimination, please contact the Office of Civil Rights and Title IX at firstname.lastname@example.org or file a report online.

 Sexual Orientation Laws:

 - Title VII of the Civil Rights Act and Sexual Orientation